infected4098/Wave-U-Mamba/README.md

 ### Yongjoon Lee, Chanwoo Kim*

-# This repository is currently in repairment due to the lost pt file.
-Thank you.

 An official documentation of the paper [&lt;Wave-U-Mamba:  An End-To-End Framework For High-Quality And Efficient Speech Super  Resolution>](https://arxiv.org/abs/2409.09337v1).